-You must register with National Association of Intercollegiate Athletics if you plan to play sports at an NAIA college.National Junior College Athletic Association: If you plan to play sports at a Junior College, register with NJCAA.NCAAIf you plan to play sports at an NCAA school, you must register with the NCAA Eligibility Center and have a transcript sent.
-It is important to start thinking about this early to ensure that you are maintaining your G.P.A and taking the required classes in the appropriate sequencing.What STEM sports count as NCAA?
+You must register with the National Association of Intercollegiate Athletics if you plan to play sports at an NAIA college.National Junior College Athletic Association: If you plan to play sports at a Junior College, register with NJCAA.NCAAIf you plan to play sports at an NCAA school, you must register with the NCAA Eligibility Center and have a transcript sent.
+It is important to start thinking about this early to ensure that you are maintaining your G.P.A and taking the required classes in the appropriate sequence.What STEM sports count as NCAA?
 Track/field, swimming/diving, tennis, bowling & golf.

 NCAA Requirements - The requirements for students who enroll full time at an NCAA Division I school after August 1, 2016.
 Students must graduate from high school and meet ALL the following requirements:Requirements:

 Three years of math (Algebra 1 or higher)

 Two years of natural/physical science and one year of lab science

 One additional year of English, math or natural/physical science

 Four additional years of English, math, natural/physical science, social science, foreign language, comparative religion or philosophy

 * Complete 10 core courses, including seven in English, math, or natural/physical science, before the seventh semester.
 Once students begin their seventh semester, they may not repeat or replace any of those 10 courses to improve their core-course GPA.